OPCLabs/Examples-OPCStudio-VBNET/readme.md

-This directory contains examples for OPC client and subscriber development in VB.NET.
+This directory contains examples for OPC client, server and subscriber development in VB.NET.
 The examples cover OPC Data Access (OPC DA), OPC Alarms&Events (OPC A&E), OPC XML, and OPC Unified Architecture (OPC UA) specifications, including OPC UA PubSub.
 They are supported on Microsoft Windows and Linux.

-The examples work with our sample servers and publishers.
+The client and subscriber examples work with our sample servers and publishers.
 Most of them reside on the Web; OPC "Classic" servers for Windows are installed using the [OPC Studio Setup program](https://www.opclabs.com/products/quickopc/downloads).

 Useful links:
 * [OPC client and subscriber examples in the documentation](https://opclabs.doc-that.com/files/onlinedocs/OPCLabs-OpcStudio/Latest/examples.html).